 These are not as hard and chewy as the original version.
 The original are a little tougher to chew and stick to your teeth where these are softer and easier to eat.
 There are also not whole nuts in them which I prefer, it's all more blended together.

 The nutrition info is below in the recipe card and it is similar to the original.

 Original: Calories 210, Fat 9g, Carbs 24g, Fiber 6g, Sugar 15g, Protein 12g.

-So these are a little higher calorie, but also higher protein and fat.
+These are a little higher calorie, but also higher protein and fat.
 I didn't figure out the cost difference, but I definitely don't think I spent over $20 on these which is what it would cost to buy.
-I think you will love this homemade version are here are some more flavors to try:
+You will love this homemade version are here are some more flavors to try:

 - Line a 9 inch square pan with parchment paper and set aside.